 Again, mobile is very specific.
 As bandwidth and space are limited, we recommend avoiding visuals or sticking to small visuals.

 On desktop, you can try one of the following strategies:

 Strategy #1: Using a Product Visual

-Using a product visual is particularly popular in ecommerce.
+Using a product visual is particularly popular among online businesses like Shopify stores.
 It reminds the visitor of your brand mission while contributing to make your popup more appealing.